47 Mortimer Street, W1W 8HJ, London, United Kingdom

 Artist: Magdalena Skupinska

-Maximillian William presents a solo exhibition by Magdalena Skupinska, whose practice takes shape through the slow and meditative work of gathering, mixing, and layering - altered by time, steeped in the rhythms of growth and decay, and shaped by the shifting nature of colour.
-Her works do not settle into stillness, but emerge from the earth, shaped by the elements, taking pigment and texture from nature’s own store.
+Skupinska’s practice takes shape through the slow and meditative work of gathering, grinding, and layering – altered by time, steeped in the rhythms of growth and decay.
+Her works do not settle into stillness, but emerge from the earth, formed by the elements, taking pigment and texture from nature’s own store.